keikoproj/flippy/README.md

 ### Demo

 Flippy demoed in Service Mesh end-user community.
-Please feel to [watch the demo](https://youtu.be/Ll68AF3NZjw).
+Please feel free to [watch the demo](https://youtu.be/Ll68AF3NZjw).

 We demoed the old version which was based upon [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
 We have improved over time and provided more advanced filters and support with [Kubernetes CRD-based](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions) approach.